EverestAPI/CelesteTAS-EverestInterop/README.md

 - Use the 1-click installer [here.](https://gamebanana.com/tools/6715)
 - Enable the mod in the in-game mod options.
 - Enable `Unix RTC` in the mod settings and restart if on linux.
 - Open Celeste Studio, our input editor.
 It should be in your main Celeste directory.
 (Note that Studio is not supported on Mac and may not work on Linux.)
+[Studio documentation can be found here.](https://github.com/EverestAPI/CelesteTAS-EverestInterop/blob/master/Docs/Studio.md)

 ## Input File
-Input file is called Celeste.tas and needs to be in the main Celeste directory (usually C:\Program Files (x86)\Steam\steamapps\common\Celeste\Celeste.tas) Celeste Studio will automatically create this file for you.
+The input file should be called Celeste.tas and needs to be in the main Celeste directory.
+Celeste Studio will automatically create this file for you.
 The tools will not work if there are no inputs in this file.

 Format for the input file is (Frames),(Actions)